We are accepting appointments for ALL eye care needs.

 accordance with CDC recommendations, so employees can maintain

-their own health and the health of those patients should a patient
+their own health and the health of our patients.

 following the CDC recommendations and those set forth by Eye